Richfletch92/BWGM/README.md

   8. Click on settings and reveal config vars.
 Then enter all hidden variables from your env.py
   9. You can now deploy your project.

-- **Verification and Validation:**
-  - Steps taken to verify the deployed version include functionality checks and accessibility tests.
-  - Use of [Lighthouse](https://github.com/GoogleChrome/lighthouse) to check performance and accessibility.
-Accessibility is excellent scoring 100 on every page.
-Performance could have been better on mobile.
-Main issues with performance were due to the images gotten from TMDb API.
-[Results](readme/lighthouse.md)
-  - [W3C HTML Validator](https://validator.w3.org/) used to validate HTML.
-All results passed apart from my registration page which unfortunately was out of my control due to AllAuth's forms having issues [Results](readme/html.md)
-  - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) used to validate CSS [Results](readme/css.md)
-  - [JSHint JavaScript Validator](https://jshint.com/) used to validate JS [Results](readme/js.md)
-  - [CI Python Linter Validator](https://pep8ci.herokuapp.com/) used to validate Python [Results](readme/python.md)
-- **Security Measures:**
-  - Use of environment variables for sensitive data.
-  - Ensured DEBUG mode is disabled in production.

 [Return to Contents](#table-of-contents)

 ## AI Implementation and Orchestration